-- 'Oncology: terminal and palliative care.'71 - 4.2.4 'Information found on MedCOI indicated that medication used to treat breast cancer was available at the following facility:

-'Mother Teresa Hospital- Pharmacy, Rruga e Dibres 372, Tirana (public facility):

-- 'Daratumumab- Immunosuppressants. - 'Anastrozole- oncology: anti- hormones; aromatase- inhibitors. - 'Exemestane- oncology: anti- hormones; aromatase- inhibitors. - 'Letrozole- oncology: anti- hormones; aromatase- inhibitors. - 'Pertuzumab- oncology: cytostatics/ chemotherapy. - 'Bevacizumab- oncology: cytostatics/ chemotherapy. - 'Tamoxifen- oncology: cytostatics/ chemotherapy/ antineoplastics. - 'Trastuzumab- oncology: cytostatics/ chemotherapy/ antineoplastics. - 'Rituximab- oncology: monoclonal antibodies - 'Mirtazapine- psychiatry: antidepressants.'72 - 4.2.5 RAD-AID, a non-profit public service whose mission is to increase and improve radiology in the low- and middle-income countries (LMICs), as well as underserved areas of high-income countries (HICs), noted in an undated report that 'Currently, there is no national breast cancer screening program [radiology services].
+- 6.2.3 Information on the MedCOI database indicated that treatment for breast cancer was available at the University Medical Center of Mother Teresa University Hospital, Rruga e Dibres 372, Tirana: - 'Inpatient, outpatient, and follow up treatment by an oncologist. - 'Oncology: radiation therapy. - 'Diagnostic imaging by means if integrated PET/CT scan, partly available: Only CT scan is available, PET- scan is not available. - 'Oncology: terminal and palliative care.'54 - 6.2.4 : MedCOI advised that the drugs listed below were available in Albania, for example at the Mother Teresa Hospital (Pharmacy), Rruga e Dibres 372, Tirana (a public hospital): - 'Daratumumab- Immunosuppressants. - 'Anastrozole- oncology: anti- hormones; aromatase- inhibitors. - 'Exemestane- oncology: anti- hormones; aromatase- inhibitors. - 'Letrozole- oncology: anti- hormones; aromatase- inhibitors. - 'Pertuzumab- oncology: cytostatics/ chemotherapy. - Bevacizumab- oncology: cytostatics/ chemotherapy. - 'Tamoxifen- oncology: cytostatics/ chemotherapy/ antineoplastics. - 'Trastuzumab- oncology: cytostatics/ chemotherapy/ antineoplastics. - 'Rituximab- oncology: monoclonal antibodies - 'Mirtazapine- psychiatry: antidepressants.'55 - 6.2.5 RAD-AID, a non-profit public service whose mission is to increase and improve radiology in the low- and middle-income countries (LMICs), as well as underserved areas of high-income countries (HICs), noted in an undated report that 'Currently, there is no national breast cancer screening program [radiology services].
 Diagnostic breast exams are done using mammography and/ or ultrasound.
-AHT [American Hospital in Tirana, a private facility] also performs breast MRI and is the only facility that offers breast MR imaging.'73
+AHT [American Hospital in Tirana, a private facility] also performs breast MRI and is the only facility that offers breast MR imaging.'56

-- 4.3 Colon carcinoma with metastasis (cancer of the colon) - 4.3.1 Information found on MedCOI indicated that treatment for colon carcinoma with metastasis was found to be available at the following hospital:
+- 6.3 Colon carcinoma with metastasis (cancer of the colon) - 6.3.1 MedCOI indicated that treatment for colon carcinoma with metastasis was